ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Connection script with message to terminal*

 This script sends an initial 3270 message to the terminal to format the screen and position the cursor.
 The data in this initial message consists of a 3270 Write-Erase command (F5), a Write Control Character (C2), a Set Buffer Address order (114040), a Start Field order (1D40) and an Insert Cursor order (13).
 Having sent this message, the script waits for the CICS application to send a message containing the string “WELCOME”, then it sends the “Enter” key to the CICS application.
 When the terminal user disconnects, the logoff script sends the “Clear” key to CICS followed by CESF LOGOFF.

-*5.4.3.6.
-Connect and run service transaction*
+**Connect and run service transaction**

 This example shows a script which connects to CICS and repeatedly issues an enquiry transaction whose parameters are supplied in the URL of an HTTP request: